 Don’t suffer in silence!
 Try these hacks for period pains:

 - Heat.
-Try using a heat pad on your tummy, or take a warm bath (yes, you’re allowed!)
+Try using a heat pad or hot water bottle on your tummy, or take a warm bath (yes, you’re allowed!)

 - Rest.
 While you can do it all on your period, you don’t have to.
 A duvet day is perfectly acceptable now and then.